-- Penn State MacAdmins Conference: Held June 27th to June 30th, Penn State Mac Admins emerged during a time of uncertainty with WWDC and systems administration topics.
+- Penn State MacAdmins Conference: 2018’s event will be held July 10 – 13 at the Penn Stater Hotel and Conference Center in State College, PA.
+Penn State Mac Admins emerged during a time of uncertainty with WWDC and systems administration topics.
 If you’re part of the infamous MacEnterprise list that Penn State runs, and you find the conversations there relevant to your job then this is likely a conference you’ll want to attend.
-It’s priced well, too!
+It’s priced well, vendor agnostic, and run by one of the most talented MacAdmin teams around, too!

 - Usenix: I think this is a great show for the Unixy amongst us.
 Many of the topics covered are highly relevant to the Mac admin.

-- X World: Part of the AUC in Australia, X World had topics ranging from Munki to Casper.
+- X World: Originally part of the AUC in Australia, X World has topics ranging from Munki to Casper.
 Initially a very education-centric conference, there were Apple administrators from around Australia gathered to share their knowledge and green information from others on managing large numbers of Apple systems.
 And the organizers and delegates are pretty awesome people to hang out with.
 Great networking.
 I highly recommend that if you are a Mac admin in Australia that you support the AUC by becoming a member!

 Additionally, there are a boatload of iOS development conferences.
 But I’m more focusing on systems administration with this page.
 If you want more, I also recommend grabbing an app like Eventbrite or Meetup and searching your local area.
 There are user groups, meetups, and more almost every night of the week in larger cities.
 So there’s never a shortage of options for professional development.